Patti Smith Buys Arthur Rimbaud’s Reconstructed Childhood Home in France

 During a heated argument in July, Paul Verlaine shot two rounds with his revolver at Arthur Rimbaud.
 After Verlaine was sentenced to prison for two years, Rimbaud returned to his childhood home in Roche and finished A Season in Hell in the loft of his mother’s home.
 His long poem was then published in Belgium in October by Jacques Poot and Co.

-Patti Smith has always been very open about the profound influence that Arthur Rimbaud has had on her, and she has called in a visionary spirit, as The Independent note.
+Patti Smith has always been very open about the profound influence that Arthur Rimbaud has had on her, and she has called in a visionary spirit, as the Independent noted.

 “He was experimental, irreverent but spiritual, a visionary.
 Brilliant, but divided about his brilliance, he both wanted people to comprehend his work, yet at the same time he held these same people in complete contempt.
 And certainly he was visually appealing.
 When I was 16, I thought he was beautiful, he served well as an imaginary boyfriend!
 And of course, his work is so beautiful, it goes from cruel beauty to exquisite beauty.”